Student Loan Consolidation

 - If you have loans that don’t currently qualify for a federal loan forgiveness program, you could turn them eligible

-Students who borrowed federal student loans may apply for a Direct Consolidation Loan.
-This lets you combine different kinds of loans, like Unsubsidized and Nonsubsidized Federal Stafford Loans.
+Students with federal student loans have the option to apply for a Direct Consolidation Loan.
+This allows them to merge various types of loans, including Unsubsidized and Nonsubsidized Federal Stafford Loans.

 Often, students consolidate after their grace period is over.
 The grace period is when your loans are temporarily in deferment after you graduate.